wbic16/human/README.md

 # exocortexia

-Exocortexia is the virtual world where digital humans live.
+Exocortexia is a virtual world where digital humans live.
 The agents that run on your own hardware are subject to your rules.

 ## files